Medical Minimalism

 Herbs and Supplements

 Also rife with potential problems are herbs and supplements.
-“People just don’t understand that there’s a reason herbs like St. John’s wort and ginkgo biloba are so popular – they’re very powerful.
-Herbs and supplements can have a profound effect on how your prescription medications work – and how you feel.”
+Many people do not understand that there’s a reason herbs like St. John’s wort and ginkgo biloba are so popular – they’re very powerful.
+Herbs and supplements can have a profound effect on how your prescription medications work – and how you feel.

-Observes Dr. Sugar: “We often find little nuances that the general population of physicians, with their average seven minutes of face-time with each patient, have virtually no chance of ever picking up.”
+“We often find little nuances that the general population of physicians, with their average seven minutes of face-time with each patient, have little chance of picking up,” observes Dr. Scheib.

 Optimal Regimen and Lifestyle

-The end result is a new regimen of medications and supplements, often dramatically minimized, and a healthy new way of living, including healthy food and daily exercise.
+The end result is often a new regimen of medications and supplements, often significantly minimized, and a healthy new way of living, including healthy food and daily exercise.

-“When all is said and done, the chief reason people feel better at Pritikin is because we change their foods,” explains Dr. Gayl Canfield, Director of Nutrition at Pritikin.
+“When all is said and done, the chief reason people feel better at Pritikin is because we change their foods,” explains Kimberly Gomer, Director of Nutrition at Pritikin.
 “The foods they start eating and enjoying here – all the fresh fruits, vegetables, whole grains, and beans – are rich in biologically active compounds that have beneficial effects.”

 Consults With Home Physicians